gromkii/life/README.md

 # Conway's Game of Life - Golang Edition

+See this in action (kinda) over on the [Go Playground](https://play.golang.org/p/AYkzWZsgDl)

 ## Running
-Ensure that you have go properly installed on your machine.
+Ensure that you have go properly [installed](https://golang.org/doc/install) on your machine.
 ```
 go run life.go
 ```